sdroege/gstreamer-rs/gstreamer-video/README.md

 Documentation can be found [here](https://slomo.pages.freedesktop.org/rustdocs/gstreamer/gstreamer_video/).

-These bindings are providing a safe API that can be used to interface with GStreamer, e.g. for writing GStreamer-based applications.
+These bindings are providing a safe API that can be used to interface with GStreamer, e.g. for writing GStreamer-based applications and GStreamer plugins.

 For background and motivation, see the [announcement blogpost](https://coaxion.net/blog/2017/07/writing-gstreamer-applications-in-rust/).